lucasdiedrich/ojs/README.md

    | You can see the name of all your containers with `docker ps -a`.
 The ones related with OJS will be something like `ojs_app_journalname`. |
    | Use grep to filter as follows: `$ docker ps -a | grep ojs_app` |

 Before the upgrade you will like to [diff](https://linux.die.net/man/1/diff) your `config.inc.php` with the version of the new OJS version to learn about new configuration variables.
-Be specialy carefully with the charsets.
+Be specially carefully with the charsets.

 ## Apache2

-As said, right now the only avaliable stack is Apache2, so configuration files and volumes are thought you will work over an apache.
+As said, right now the only available stack is Apache2, so configuration files and volumes are thought you will work over an apache.

 If you want to know the fastest method to set your own config jump to the next